Netopia Payments

 6. Enter a key name, then click GENERATE KEY.

-7. Copy the API key value as you will need it to configure the payment app in the DRUID Portal.
+7. Copy the API key value as you will need it to configure the payment app in the Druid Portal.

 Step 2.
 Create a Netopia Payments app

-To configure a payment app in DRUID Portal:
+To configure a payment app in Druid Portal:

 1. Go to Solution Contents > Apps.